Cray-HPE/docs-csm/install/index.md

       After completion of the firmware update with FAS and the preparation of compute nodes, the CSM product stream has been fully installed and configured.
-Refer to the 1.5 _HPE Cray EX System Software Getting Started Guide S-8000_ for other product streams to be installed and configured after CSM.
+Refer to the 1.5 _HPE Cray EX System Software Getting Started Guide S-8000_ on the HPE Customer Support site for more information on other product streams to be installed and configured after CSM.
    <a name="troubleshooting_installation"></a>

    1. Troubleshooting Installation Problems